Angel (Theory of a Deadman song)

-Angel is the third single on Theory of a Deadman's fifth studio album Savages.
+Angel is the third single on the Canadian rock band Theory of a Deadman's fifth studio album Savages.
 The single was released on February 24, 2015.

 Composition

 "Angel" is a ballad about a man who's in love with an angel but realizes that he eventually has to let her go.
 Randy Shatkowski of Underground Pulse describes the song as an "electronic-tinged lost love ballad" and noted Tyler Connolly's vocals to be his most vulnerable yet.